AndreDrummer/tree-view/README.md

 #### Internationalization

 To target a global public, it's fundamental to have an application that speaks to them in their mother language.
 The ability to communicate is one of the most valuable in a so fast-paced world and a company that does it well is in a head start over its competitors.

+#### Memoization

+To speed up the tree mout time, memoization could be used by passing as argument the company id to trigger the cache.
+This way, the code would not even enter into the Isolation step making the assets visualization view to be presented more radpidly.